-The Amount of Revenue Collected per Program Dollar indicator uses annual collections figures and the actual expenditures and obligations for collection activities to quantify the efficiency of the TTB tax collection program.
-In FY 2019, TTB achieved a return on investment of \$339 for every program dollar spent on collection activities.
-The year-to-year decline represents continued decreases in tobacco revenue that, after peaking in FY 2010 following the significant tax rate increases enacted in 2009, have steadily declined in line with shifts in consumption patterns, product manufacturing, and trade.
-Annual alcohol revenue is also trending down, likely due to the recent tax reform legislation that lowered effective tax rates across all commodities and expanded eligibility for reduced rates and credits, currently in effect through December 31, 2019.
-In total, revenue collections are down 4 percent from FY 2018; however, the full impact of these provisions may not yet be known.
+The Amount of Revenue Collected per Program Dollar measure uses annual collections figures and the actual expenditures and obligations for collection activities to quantify the efficiency of the TTB tax collection program.
+In FY 2018, TTB achieved a return on investment of \$369 for every program dollar spent on collection activities, below the annual performance target of \$400.
+TTB sets its performance target based on historical trends and other predictors that influence consumer behaviors.
+The year-to-year decline in performance represents continued declines in tobacco revenue that, after peaking in FY 2010 following the significant tax rate increases enacted in 2009, have steadily declined in line with shifts in consumption patterns, product manufacturing, and trade.
+Annual alcohol revenue is also trending down, likely due to the recent tax reform legislation that lowered effective tax rates across all commodities and expanded eligibility for reduced rates and credits.
+In total, revenue collections are down 6 percent from FY 2017; however, as the law took effect in January 2018, the full impact of these provisions may not yet be known.

-Going forward, TTB will continue to monitor its return on investment for its Collect the Revenue activities as a key indicator; however, based on historical trends and other external factors, TTB expects that the negative trend will likely continue into FY 2020.
+Going forward, TTB will continue to monitor its return on investment for its Collect the Revenue activities as a key indicator; however, it will be discontinued as a performance measure, whereby TTB establishes an annual target, given the substantial influence of external factors on performance results.